 After submission, institutions must:

-Failure to publish or mismatch between portal and website data is treated as a serious compliance violation.
+Failure to publish or a mismatch between the portal and website data is treated as a serious compliance violation.

 After submissions close, NIRF initiates verification to ensure data integrity.